codingMustache/codingMustache/README.md

 ## Joke of the Day

-What’s E.T. short for?
-He’s only got little legs.
+Why are skeletons so calm?
+Because nothing gets under their skin.

 ## Daily Trivia

-How many bits make up the significand portion of a single precision floating point number?
+Which coding language was the #1 programming language in terms of usage on GitHub in 2015?
- 1. 8
+ 1. C#
- 2. 53
+ 2. Python
- 3. 15
+ 3. PHP
- 4. 23
+ 4. JavaScript

 <details>
   <summary>Answer</summary>
-  23
+  JavaScript
 </details>